Skip to Content

 The Kwanzan cherry, which is officially known as Prunus serrulate Kwanzan, erupts in streams of frothy pink blooms in late spring.
 Because it blooms after other cherries, the Kwanzan cherry is a great choice for making sure you have your own “cherry blossom time” every spring, even when other cherries are set back by frost.

-Kwanzan cherries grow 1 or 2 feet (30 to 60 cm) per year, and can eventually reach a height and breadth of 40 feet (13 meters).
+Kwanzan cherries grow 1 or 2 feet (30 to 60 cm) per year and can eventually reach a height and breadth of 40 feet (13 meters).
 Consistent pruning, however, can keep the Kwanzan cherry a smaller tree.

 7. Linden tree, also known as Tilia

 Linden trees also have sweet leaves.
-They attract aphids, which may be “farmed” by ants that encourage them to bite into the leaves to release the sweet sap on which both kinds of insects feed.
+They attract aphids, which may be “farmed” by ants that encourage them to bite into the leaves to release the sweet sap on which both insects feed.

 8. Sargent cherry

-Prunus sargentii - sargent cherry tree
+Prunus sargentii - cherry tree in bloom.

 Looking for a fast-growing flowering cherry tree that bears edible fruit?
 Look no further than the Sargent cherry.
 This Siberian import is covered with single pink flowers in the spring, followed by small black cherries in the summer.
 The cherries are delicious, but hard to find.
 Birds may compete with you for the bounty.